pagel-s/molgrep/README.md

  molgrep --smarts c1ccccc1 --path ./smiles.sdf --file-type sdf
  ```

+Either will return all molecules matching the smarts pattern in smiles notation!

 ## Prerequisites:
 <b>NOTE:</b> [rdkitcffi](https://github.com/chrissly31415/rdkitcffi) currently only supports linux , molgrep will thus also only work on linux.